-- 15 There are more than 800 lakes in the LM, most of which are rectangular and oriented.
+There are more than 800 lakes in the LM, most of which are rectangular and oriented.
 Until recently, the most accepted hypothesis behind the formation of these rectangular and oriented lakes of the LM has been tectonic (Plafker, 1964; Allenby, 1988).
-According to Plafker, the lakes' rectangular shape results from the propagation of bedrock fractures through unconsolidated sediments and the sinking of basement blocks.
-How- - ever, the coring of three of these lakes has shown that tectonics cannot explain their formation, as a horizontal paleosol is found at the same depth both outside and inside the lakes (Lombardo and Veit, 2014).
-Given the available data, the most likely mechanism behind the formation of the rectangular and oriented lakes seems to be the erosive action of waves on the lake's shores due to constant winds (Lombardo and Veit). - Veit, 2014).
+According to Plafker, the lakes' rectangular shapes results from the propagation of bedrock fractures through unconsolidated sediments and the sinking of basement blocks.
+However, the coring of three of these lakes has shown that tectonics cannot explain their formation, as a horizontal palaeosol is found at the same depth both outside and inside the lakes (Lombardo and Veit, 2014).
+Given the available data, the most likely mechanism behind the formation of the rectangular and oriented lakes seems to be the erosive action of waves on the lakes' shores due to constant winds

+(Lombardo and Veit, 2014).
 Apart from the rectangular and oriented lakes, a second group of lakes, found mainly on the eastern and northern borders of the LM, are the ria lakes.
-A ria lake forms when the lower part of a tributary is ponded at the margin of the trunk river because of a quick depositional event of the main river, a raise of the base level due to faulting or tilting, or because of regional subsidence (Schumm et al., 2002).
 Ria lakes are a valuable source of information to reconstruct past environments, sedimentary histories and tectonic processes (Behling et al., 2001; Irion et al., 2006, 2011).
-They resemble water reservoirs resulting from a dam, where a pre-existing valley is flooded

-- and transformed into a lake.
-In the Bolivan Amazon, ria lakes have been reported in the south-eastern and in the northern parts of the LM.
-In the south-eastern side they have been formed by the rapid deposition of sediments by the Grande River, which dammed fluvial valleys previously eroded in the Brazilian Shield (Dumont and Fournier, 1994).
-Ria lakes that have been described in the northern LM are connected to the "Linea - Bala-Rogaguado" (Hanagarth, 1993; Dumont and Fournier, 1994).
+They resemble water reservoirs resulting from a dam, where a preexisting valley is flooded and transformed into a lake.
+In the Bolivian Amazon, ria lakes have been reported in the southeastern and in the northern parts of the LM.
+In the southeastern side they have been formed by the rapid deposition of sediments by the Grande River, which dammed fluvial valleys previously eroded in the Brazilian Shield (Dumont and Fournier, 1994).
+Ria lakes that have been described in the northern LM are connected to the Linea Bala-Rogaguado (Hanagarth, 1993; Dumont and Fournier, 1994).
 Here there are two types of lakes.
-The first type, which includes Lago largo and Agua Clara (Fig. 10), is the typical ria lake which result from a valley flooded by damming, hence similar to those formed by the former Grande River.
-The second type, such as Rogaguado and Ginebra, is constituted by lakes that have formed within a valley that became flooded - 15 because of tilting (Dumont and Guyot, 1993; Dumont and Fournier, 1994).
-Ria lakes of tectonic origin are not limited to the LM, they have also been described in the Marañon and Ucayali basins (Räsänen et al., 1987; Dumont, 1993).
-Many other ria lakes are found along the Negro, Xingú and Tapajó Rivers in the Brazilian Amazonia.
-These seem to have formed because of the increased river incision caused by the drop of the assess water laws during the last Classic Maximum (line at al., 2011). - 20 the ocean water level during the Last Glacial Maximum (Irion et al., 2011), but it has been suggested that tectonic movements could have also played a role.
+The first type, which includes Lago Largo and Agua Clara (Fig. 10), is the typical ria lake which results from a valley flooded by damming; hence, similar to those formed by the former Grande River.
+The second type, such as Rogaguado and Ginebra, is constituted by lakes that have formed within a valley that became flooded because of tilting (Dumont and Guyot, 1993; Dumont and Fournier, 1994).
+Ria lakes of tectonic origin are not limited to the LM; they have also been described in the Marañon and Ucayali basins (Räsänen et al., 1987; Dumont, 1993).
+Many other ria lakes are found along the Negro, Xingú and Tapajó rivers in the Brazilian Amazonia.
+These seem to have formed because of the increased river incision caused by the drop of the ocean water level during the Last Glacial Maximum (Irion et al., 2011), but it has been suggested that tectonic movements could have also played a role.
 (Latrubesse and Franzinelli, 2002).